molpopgen/fwdpy11/doc/pages/types.rst

     "deme", "The deme index of this diploid.
 New in 0.2.0."
     "sex", "The sex index of this diploid.
 New in 0.2.0."
     "parents", "A list containing the label fields of each parent."
-    "nodes", "The nodes in a tree sequence corresponding to this diploid.
-(Not used in 0.2.0)"
+    "nodes", "The nodes in a tree sequence corresponding to this diploid."

 For a multi-locus simulation, the diploid genotype at each locus is stored in a :class:`fwdpy11.VecDiploid`, which is an opaque list of :class:`fwdpy11.DiploidGenotype` objects.